bkrug/Emu-Writer/README.md

 * In screen header, display a character to indicate vertical or windowed mode.
 * Consider adding a defrag operation that runs every 64/60s seconds.
+* When splitting a paragraph, the "new" paragraph should always be the smaller of the two.
+This makes memory management easier.

 ### Manual test cases